pypa/pip/docs/html/user_guide.rst

      ``PIP_USE_FEATURE`` environment variable option, see `issue
      8661`_).

-*    pip 20.3: pip defaults to the new resolver, but a user can opt-out and choose the old resolver behavior, using the flag ``--use-deprecated=legacy-resolver``.
+*    pip 20.3: pip defaults to the new resolver in Python 3 environments, but a user can opt-out and choose the old resolver behavior, using the flag ``--use-deprecated=legacy-resolver``.
+In Python 2 environments, pip defaults to the old resolver, and the new one ia available using the flag ``--use-feature=2020-resolver``.

 *    pip 21.0: pip uses new resolver, and the old resolver is no longer available.
+Python 2 support is removed per our :ref:`Python 2 Support` policy.

 Since this work will not change user-visible behavior described in the pip documentation, this change is not covered by the :ref:`Deprecation